mrv1k/bracketless/media/postmortem.md

 1. Tutorials **only familiarize with the subject**.
 Tutorials did NOT help me learn it.

-1. In 4 years of self education, not a single tutorial was able to teach me what I learned by doing a project.
+1. In 4 years of self-education, not a single tutorial was able to teach me what I learned by doing a project.

 ### Books